SAP/styleguides/clean-abap/sub-sections/InterfacesVsAbstractClasses.md

 but in a way that already plots a path how to implement it, probably even assisting that implementation with code.

-Instead of asking _"Should I use an interface or an abstract class?"_, usually the clean way will be to state that _"I will use an interface, full stop"_, followed by the question _"Should I use an abstract class to implement it?".
+Instead of asking _"should I use an interface or an abstract class?"_, usually the clean way will be to state that _"I will use an interface"_, followed by the question _"should I use an abstract class to implement it?"_.

 ## Interfaces